Code-4-Community/c4c-dev-docs/docs/organization/constitution.md

 *Section 3.3:* A member may only be nominated for a single position at a time, but if they lose an election they are allowed to immediately nominate themselves for any election that is still waiting to happen.

-*Section 4.1:* A qualified presidential nominee is any member with at least 2 semesters of experience in a qualified position, where a qualified position is defined as an E-Board position or product team member.
+*Section 4.1:* A qualified nominee is any member with at least 2 semesters of membership with C4C.

-*Section 4.2:* All current E-Board members and all current product team members are eligible to vote for the president from all nominated candidates.

-*Section 4.3:* A presidential nominee must receive at least 50% of all possible votes.
+*Section 4.2:* A nominee must receive at least 50% of all possible votes.
 In the case that no nominee receives the necessary votes, the two candidates with the highest number of votes will participate in a runoff.

+*Section 4.3:* In case of a tie in a runoff election, the current sitting Director of Operations will be the tie-breaking vote.

+*Section 5.1:* If no qualified member is nominated for an election, the Director of Recruitment is responsible for finding a suitable candidate.

+*Section 5.2:* Any candidate can be deemed qualified by a vote of the current sitting E-Board.
+A nominee must receive at least ⅔ of possible votes to be deemed qualified.

-*Section 5.1:* A qualified team lead is any member holding a qualified position for at least 2 semesters as defined in section 4.1.
+*Section 6.1:* A qualified team lead is any member with at least 1 semester of membership with C4C.

-*Section 5.2:* Team leads will be selected by the current team lead and must be confirmed by a vote of the team’s current product team members.
+*Section 6.2:* Team leads will be selected by the current team lead(s) and must be confirmed by a vote of the team’s current product team members.
 A nominee must receive at least ⅔ of possible votes to be confirmed.

-*Section 5.3:* If a nominee does not receive the necessary confirmation votes then the team lead will be responsible for nominating a new candidate with sufficient time for a new confirmation vote.
+*Section 6.3:* If a nominee does not receive the necessary confirmation votes, the team lead(s) will be responsible for nominating a new candidate with sufficient time for a new confirmation vote.

-*Section 5.4:* If a current team lead is not available to nominate a successor, the obligation of nomination will be passed to the current acting president.
+*Section 6.4:* If a current team lead is not available to nominate a successor, the obligation of nomination will be passed to the current acting Director of Operations.

-*Section 6.1:* A qualified supplementary position is any product team or general member of C4C that has attended at least 75% of their qualified events over the previous academic year.
-A qualified event for general members is any event that is offered to the C4C community while a qualified event for a product team member is defined by their team lead.

-*Section 6.2:* Nominated supplementary positions will be voted on by a majority vote of current E-Board members.

-*Section 7:* The term of office shall be one academic year.
-Voting will be done at the end of the Spring semester.
-New officials will enter their roles in Summer 1 and maintain them through Spring of the following year.

-*Section 8:* If an officer role is vacated for any reason, then an emergency election shall be held to fill the role for the remainder of the previous officer’s term.
+*Section 7:* If an officer role is vacated for any reason, then an emergency election shall be held to fill the role for the remainder of the previous officer’s term.
 Voting will take place for the position as outlined in Sections 4-6.

-*Section 9:* If an e-board member has to leave the Boston area during their term of office, they have the option to nominate qualified replacement as defined in sections 4 - 6 to be co-officer for their role until they can return.
-The nominated member will take over the role if the holding member is no longer able to perform their duties.
-If no member is nominated and the e-board member is no longer able to perform their duties, then section 8 will take place.

 ---

 ### Article 7: Term of Office

 *Section 1:* The term of office shall be one academic year.
-Voting will be done at the end of the Spring semester.
+Elections will be held at the end of the Spring semester.
 New officials will enter their roles at the beginning of the Summer 1 semester and maintain them through Spring of the following year.

-*Section 2:* If the President or a Director level role is vacated for any reason, then an emergency election shall be held to fill the role for the remainder of the previous officer’s term.
-The nomination process will be shortened to a single week.
+*Section 2:* If an officer wants to extend their term beyond one academic year, they must run for re-election.
+This election must be open to the entire club.

-*Section 3:* If an e-board member has to leave the Boston area during their term of office, they have the option to nominate a qualified replacement as defined in Article 6 Section 4 to act as a co-officer for their role until they can return.
+*Section 3:* If an E-Board member has to leave the Boston area during their term of office, they have the option to nominate a qualified replacement as defined in Article 6 Section 4 to act as a co-officer for their role until they can return.
 If the absent member is no longer able to perform their duties, the nominated member will take over the role for the remainder of the term.
-If no member is nominated and the e-board member is no longer able to perform their duties, then section 2 will go into effect.
+If no member is nominated and the E-Board member is no longer able to perform their duties, then Article 6 section 8 will go into effect.

 ---